 Those are the simple steps of installations of MariaDB for the LAMP stack on Ubuntu and Debian server.
 After database installation, you can create a new database for every new project.
 You can also create your database for a WordPress website, and even you can create multiple databases and install various WordPress websites on a single server.

 Next to installation steps for the latest PHP.

 STEP – 3.
 Installing PHP 7.4x

 PHP is a popular and widely used scripting language in the world.
-PHP – Hypertext Preprocessor, is very important to run a web application or website.
+PHP – Hypertext Preprocessor is very important to run a web application or website.
 You know the popular platform WordPress, which is based on PHP.
-PHP script runs in the backend and dynamically shows the data from the database in the frontend of any application or website.
+PHP script runs in the backend and dynamically shows the database’s data in the frontend of any application or website.

-We are going to install latest version of PHP, so our application and projects would be secured from hackers.
+We will install the latest version of PHP, so our application and projects would be secured from hackers.
 For installing the latest version of PHP 7.4x, use the following commands: